Medical Aesthetics · Vancouver, WA

 • Registered Nurses (RNs) — Can administer injectable treatments under physician or advanced practice supervision.
 Clinical background is strong, but the scope of independent practice is more limited.

 • Physicians (MD/DO) — Full medical training.
-Not all physicians, however, have specific aesthetic medicine training.
+Not all physicians, however, have specific aesthetic medicine training — a family medicine doctor who adds injectables to their practice without subspecialty training may have less aesthetic expertise than a highly trained ARNP.

 Why Anatomy Knowledge Is the Critical Variable